Lushbits/sc-session-tracker/src/agent-prompts/balance-and-events.md

 - Balance line shows "Balance: X aUEC" in gray

 ### Event Amount and Display Logic
-- event.amount always stores the total balance after the event
+- event.amount stores the actual transaction amount for earning/spending events
 - For display purposes:
-  - Earning events: Show difference (event.amount - previous balance) in the event text
+  - Earning events: Show event.amount in the event text
-  - Spending events: Show difference (previous balance - event.amount) in the event text
+  - Spending events: Show event.amount in the event text
   - Balance adjustments: Show new total (event.amount) and difference in parentheses
-  - Running balance (right side): Always show event.amount
+  - Running balance (right side): Calculated by processing all events chronologically
   - Tooltip follows the same display logic as the list view